-1 Credit This two-semester lab course introduces the Honors level freshmen to the major biological principles: cellular structure and function, evolution, genetic continuity, metabolism as well as an overview of the diversity of life on earth.
-Emphasis is placed on science as inquiry.
-Students perform numerous experiments, covering basic laboratory skills, biochemical analysis and microscopic procedures and studies.
+This two-semester lab course introduces the honors level freshmen to major biological principles including biochemistry, cellular structure and function, evolution, genetic continuity, metabolism, and the diversity of life.
+Emphasis is placed on science as inquiry based.
+Students perform numerous experiments, covering basic laboratory skills, biochemical analysis, and microscopic procedures and studies.

-0431 CHEMISTRY CP Co-requisite: Completed or Co registered for Algebra II CP or Algebra II H 1 Credit
+0431 CHEMISTRY CP

+Co-requisite: Completed or Co-registered for Algebra II CP or Algebra II H

-This two-semester lab course conceptually examines the basic physical and chemical properties of matter and the energy changes that occur during phase change and chemical reactions.
-It includes the study of atomic structure, chemical bonding, naming compounds, equation writing, stoichiometry, the gas laws, kinetic theory, solutions, and acids and bases.
-Problem solving approach is emphasized when appropriate.
-Scientific calculator required.
+This two-semester lab course conceptually examines the basic physical and chemical properties of matter and the energy changes that occur during phase changes and chemical reactions.
+It includes the study of atomic structure, chemical bonding, naming compounds, equation writing, stoichiometry, gas laws, kinetic theory, solutions, and acids and bases.
+The problem-solving approach is emphasized when appropriate.
+Scientific calculator is required.